pelagia123/todo-list-tutorial/forms/REACTIVE_FORM.md

 # Reactive form

-Great!
-You've just finished implementing template-driven form!
-Let's move to second approach which is reactive forms.
+Great job implementing a template-driven form!
+Let's move to second approach, reactive forms.

-We may try to implement the same todo item form using another solution but to fully experience power of reactive forms you will create another, independent and more complex form for gathering basic user info.
+We could try to implement the same to do item form using reactive forms, but to fully take advantage of this power form library, you will create a separateand more complex form for gathering basic user info.

+## Create the component for user info

-Let's start by creating new component.
-In tutorial we will name it `user-info` but feel free to name it whatever you want.
+Let's start by creating a new component using the Angular CLI.
+We will tutorial we will name it `user-info` but feel free to name it whatever you want.

-Now we are ready to start implementing reactive form.
+Once you finish creating the component, we are ready to start implementing reactive form.

+## Adding your first reactive form

-First step is to import `ReactiveFormsModule` in main app module.
+The first step is to import `ReactiveFormsModule` library in `AppModule` and add it to the imports array.

-To build form control in reactive form you have to use `FormControl` class.
-Usage is really simple - just create new instance of this class.
+To build a form control in reactive form you have to use `FormControl` class and we can do so by creating a new instance of this class in the `UserInfo` component.

 ```typescript
 firstName = new FormControl('initial state');
 ```

-Initial state may be empty.
+Don't worry about setting the initial state of `firstName`.

- You also need to register this control in your template as you needed to define `[(ngModel)]` in template-driven form.
+ You also need to register this control in your template in the same way you needed to define `[(ngModel)]` in template-driven form.

 ```html
 <input type="text" matInput [formControl]="firstName" required>
 ```

+## Adding more form controls

 But what if you want more than one form control?
-You may add them and group inside `FormGroup`!
+Angular lets us add multiple form controls and group collections of controls together in a `FormGroup`!

 ```ts
 userFormGroup = new FormGroup({